 - creating electronic documents – PDF is as close as you can get to ‘the paperless office’.

 - exchanging data – More and more applications can read PDF files.
 Advertisements are often exchanged as PDF files.
-PDF/X is a special version of PDF that is optimised for this type of applications.
+PDF/X is a special version of PDF that is optimized for this type of applications.

 - archiving data – There are tools on the market that allow you to index PDF files so you can create and search an electronic library of PDF files.
 There is even a special version of PDF, called PDF/A, that is optimized for the long term preservation of electronic documents.